adobe/css-tools/Readme.md

 #### type

-`String`.
+`string`.
 The possible values are the ones listed in the Types section below.

 #### parent